betagouv/datapass/README.md

 ##### In your host machine (optional)

-This method has slower hot reloading but a configuration closer to the production.
+This method has slower hot reloading but use a more production-like configuration.

 ```bash
 vagrant ssh datapass